-- The sponsor must send a representative to the Governor’s Office , which provide the sponsor 5 envelopes addressed to the morgue, the passport Office for exit visa, the cargo office and the customs office.
+- The sponsor must send a representative to the Governor’s Office , which provide the sponsor with five envelopes addressed to the morgue, the passport office for the exit visa, the cargo office and the customs office.

-- The sponsor must get a letter of no-objection from the U.S. Consulate in Jeddah, which is issued upon the request of the next of kin.
+- The sponsor must get a letter of no-objection from the U.S. Embassy in Riyadh or Consulate in Jeddah or Dhahran, which is issued upon the request of the next of kin.

-- The sponsor takes the letter from the Governor’s office plus the no-objection letter from the Consulate to the police station.
+- The sponsor takes the letter from the Governor’s Office plus the no-objection letter from the Embassy or Consulate to the nearest police station of the deceased residence.
 At that time the police will give permission to move the remains.

-- Upon receipt of police permission, the sponsor will transport the body from the hospital to the central morgue in Jeddah.
+- Upon receipt of permission from the police station, the sponsor will transport the body from the hospital to the central morgue in Riyadh, Jeddah or Dhahran.

 - The next of kin identifies a funeral home in the U.S., which will receive the remains.

-- Sponsor coordinates with a travel agency for travel arrangements to make reservations and arrangements to transport the remains to the designated funeral home.
+- The sponsor coordinates with a travel agency for all travel arrangements in order to transport the remains from the morgue to the designated funeral home in the U.S.

-- Sponsor arranges to receive the medical report from the hospital and police report, if any, from the police.
+- The sponsor arranges to receive the medical report from the hospital and the police report, if any, from the police station previously visited.

-- Sponsor has the death certificate, burial permission, letter from the Governor and the embalming certificate translated into English.
+- The sponsor is required to have the death certificate, burial permission, letter from the Governor’s Office, and the embalming certificate translated into English.
 In addition, the medical report and any police report, should also be translated into English.

-- Sponsor obtains the exit visa for the remains from the passport office.
+- The sponsor obtains the exit visa for the remains from the passport office.

-- Sponsor brings 10 copies and translations of the following documents to the Consulate for authentication:
+- The sponsor brings 10 copies and translations of the following documents to the Consulate for authentication:

 - The death certificate